Help us improve your experience.

 Note:

-If you include the op url command to execute a remote script as an event policy action, Python scripts are always executed using the access privileges of the generic, unprivileged user and group nobody.
-If you do not configure the user-name statement, SLAX and XSLT scripts are executed with root privileges.
+If you include the op url command to execute a remote script as an event policy action, the user-name statement applies only to SLAX and XSLT scripts.
+In this scenario, the device always executes Python scripts using the access privileges of the generic, unprivileged user and group nobody.

-By default, Junos OS executes Python event scripts with the access privileges of the generic, unprivileged user and group nobody.
-Starting in Junos OS Release 16.1R3, you can execute a local Python event script under the access privileges of a specific user.
+By default, Junos devices execute Python event scripts with the access privileges of the generic, unprivileged user and group nobody.
+You can execute a local Python event script under the access privileges of a specific user.
 To specify the user, configure the python-script-user username statement at the [edit event-options event-script file filename] hierarchy level.

 Note: